jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 In this assignment you are going to develop and run a set of experiments to test the effects of changing different components of a computer system on its performance.
 We will use the Iron Law of Performance to guide our experiments.
-We will investigate the effects of changing the ISA, the CPU frequency, and the memory system on the performance of a computer system.
+We will investigate the effects of changing the ISA and the CPU frequency on the performance of a computer system.

-Our research question is: For a simple CPU model (i.e., fixed microarchitecture), does ISA, memory, or technology make a bigger impact on system performance?
+Our research question is: For a simple CPU model (i.e., fixed microarchitecture), does ISA or technology make a bigger impact on system performance?

 You are going to use a matrix multiplication program as the workload for your experiments.
 Matrix multiplication is a commonly used kernel in many domains such as linear algebra, machine learning, and fluid dynamics.